Kolten Wong Player Props: Mariners vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective eight K/9, the fifth-worst in MLB.
+- The Rockies pitching staff ranks 25th in the league with a collective eight strikeouts per nine innings.

-- The Rockies have a 5.28 team ERA that ranks 26th among all league pitching staffs.
+- The Rockies' 5.28 team ERA ranks 24th across all MLB pitching staffs.

-- Rockies pitchers combine to surrender 19 total home runs at a clip of 1.4 per game (to rank 19th in baseball).
+- The Rockies rank 19th in baseball in home runs given up (19 total, 1.4 per game).

-- The Rockies will look to Feltner (0-1) in his third start of the season.
+- Davis takes the mound for his first start of the season for the Rockies.

 © 2023 Data Skrive.
 All rights reserved.